canofjuice/desnapify/README.md

 Simple zenity + Bash script for removing and disabling snaps and installing Firefox from Mozilla's PPA in Ubuntu.

 Dead simple, made to work and not to look pretty.
-Might add an option to install Flatpak + GNOME Software in the future.
+Allows you to install Firefox, Chromium, Flatpak and AppImage after the removal.
 This was primarily made just for myself but feel free to use it.

 > [!IMPORTANT]